Reactive Synthesis Without Regret: Variant II: plays memoryless strategies

 It is common to consider a QBF as a game between an existential and a universal player.
 The existential player chooses a truth value for existentially quantified variable $x_i$ and the universal player responds with a truth value for $x_{i+1}$.
 After $n$ turns the truth value of $\Phi$ determines the winner: the existential player wins if $\Phi$ is true and the universal player wins otherwise.
 The game we shall construct mimics the choices of the existential and universal player and makes sure that the regret of the game is small if and only if $\Phi$ is true.

 Let us first consider the strict regret threshold problem.
-We will construct a weighted arena $G$ in which \eve wins in the strict regret threshold problem for threshold $2$ if and only if $\Phi$ is true. \begin{lemma} For weighted arena $G$ and payoff function $\linffun$, $\underline{\mpfun}$, or $\overline{\mpfun}$, determining whether $\Regret{G}{\StrAllE,\StrPosA} < 2$ is \PSPACE-hard. \end{lemma}
+We will construct a weighted arena $G$ in which \eve wins in the strict regret threshold problem for threshold $2$ if and only if $\Phi$ is true. \begin{lemma} Given a weighted arena $G$ with payoff function $\linffun$, $\underline{\mpfun}$, or $\overline{\mpfun}$, determining whether $\Regret{G}{\StrAllE,\StrPosA} < 2$ is \PSPACE-hard. \end{lemma}

 \begin{proof} We first describe the value-choosing part of the game (see Figure~\ref{fig:spine-qbf}). $\VtcE$ contains vertices for every existentially quantified variable from the QBF and $\VtcA$ contains vertices for every universally quantified variable.
 At each of this vertices, there are two outgoing edges with weight $0$ corresponding to a choice of truth value for the variable.
 For the variable $x_i$ vertex, the \textbf{true} edge leads to a vertex from which \eve can choose to move to any of the clause gadgets corresponding to clauses where the literal $x_i$ occurs (see dotted incoming edge in Figure~\ref{fig:clause-gadget}) or to advance to $x_{i+1}$.
 The \textbf{false} edge construction is similar, while leading to the literal $\overline{x_i}$ rather than to $x_i$.
 From the vertices encoding the choice of truth value for $x_n$ \eve can either visit the clause gadgets for it or move to a ``final'' vertex $\Phi \in \VtcE$.
 This final vertex has a self-loop with weight $2$.